MischaU8/yumyum/unsorted/taper-rotated-solids-tip_ku6eIoKdzGU.md

 Uploaded: 2023-06-18

-yum yum Floyd here with a quick tip for tapering rotated solids and plasticity if you have a rotated solid and you use the angle adjacent attribute of the offset tool to try and taper the solid
+yum yum Floyd here with a quick tip for tapering rotated solids in Plasticity if you have a rotated solid and you use the angle adjacent attribute of the offset tool to try and taper the solid